Joliflor/ideeKdo-gpt/README.md

 ## Credits

-The application has been build following the [tutorial](https://www.youtube.com/watch?v=Nrqdu9X3U2g) of Liam CHAMLA.
+The application has been built following the [tutorial](https://www.youtube.com/watch?v=Nrqdu9X3U2g) of Liam CHAMLA.
 I added some customisations.

 ## License